 Have you ever had sausage, shiitake mushrooms and sweet potato in one dish?

-Sweet Potato Sausage Soup with Udon Noodles offers such an amazing combination of flavors — there’s something so wonderful about the sweet and earthy flavors together.
+Udon Sweet Potato Sausage Soup offers such an amazing combination of flavors — there’s something so wonderful about the sweet and earthy flavors together.
 And the addition of the udon noodles adds a level of comfort to make this at the top of my favorite comfort food meals.

 What are Udon Noodles?